kzu/kzu.github.io/_posts/2024-07-16-auto-doc-cli.md

     <!-- include src/dotnet-trx/help.md -->
     ```

+   > NOTE: the path is now relative to the root of the repository, as an example.

-3. Set up a github workflow that keeps the readme up-to-date with changes in the
+2. Set up a github workflow that keeps the readme up-to-date with changes in the
    auto-generated help file:

     ```yml